 Learn something new

-This goes hand in hand with starting a new hobby, but can also be something else entirely.
+This goes hand in hand with starting a new hobby but can be something else entirely.
 Learning something new is a great way to pass the time.
 There are a number of online courses through sites like Udemi and Coursera that can teach you all kinds of things.
-Whether it’s improving your work routine, mastering yoga or learning how to communicate better, you can find just about anything on these and other sites.
+Whether it’s improving your work routine, mastering yoga, or learning how to communicate better, you can find just about anything on these and other sites.
 Is there a language you want to learn?
 Download an app or take a course to start learning!
 Even doing something as simple as learning a new recipe can be fun.

 Watch movies or TV

 Most new series or returning seasons come on in the fall and last throughout the winter.
-This makes it easy to keep up with shows and not miss out on them, or worse, have the episode ruined by someone at work who say it but doesn’t care that others haven’t and don’t want it spoiled.
+This makes it easy to keep up with shows and not miss out on them, or worse, have the episode ruined by someone at work who saw it but doesn’t care that others haven’t and don’t want it spoiled.
 Chances are, you likely have some DVDs laying around the house.
 Have you watched them all?
 If not, nows the time.
-What about Netflix, Hulu or Crave?
+What about Netflix, Hulu, or Crave?
 There are probably several shows and movies on there that are on the to-watch list that you haven’t got to yet.
 Much like with reading, set aside some time to start knocking those out.